m-spangenberg/exercises_databases/README.md

   * Delay at most k between matching tuples arriving
 * `Ordered-arrivals` k-constraint
   * Stream elements at least k tuples apart are sorted
-* `Clustered-arrival` k-contraint
+* `Clustered-arrival` k-constraint
   * Elements with same key can be at most k tuples apart

-note: we can exploit each constraint for dropping tuples in certain scenarious
+note: we can exploit each constraint for dropping tuples in certain scenarios

 ### Scheduling Policy